osmakins/Ristorante/README.md

 ## Dependencies
 Run with json-server module of the npm package.
 * Install node.js
-* run shell command:
+* run the cli command:
 ```command line
 npm install json-server -g
 ```
-* while your shell current directory is in the app root directory, run:
+* while the cli current directory is in the app root directory, run:
 ```command line
 json-server --watch -p 3001 -d 2000
 ```